RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 criteria.
 There's a way to do this, however, that doesn't require us to create these intermediate files -- the pipe command (`|`).

-This is probably not a key on your keyboard you use very much, so let's all take a minute to find that key.
+This is probably not a key you use very much on your keyboard, so let's all take a minute to find that key (hint: look above <kbd>Enter</kbd>).
 What `|` does is take the output that is scrolling by on the terminal and uses that output as input to another command.
 When our output was scrolling by, we might have wished we could slow it down and look at it, like we can with `less`.
 Well it turns out that we can!
 We can redirect our output from our `grep` call through the `less` command.

 ~~~
 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | less